marrober/pacman/README.md

 oc get route default-route -n openshift-image-registry --template='{{ .spec.host }}'
 ````

+## Get SA secret for ACS access to registry

+oc get secret/image-pusher-dockercfg-sjnjk -o 'go-template={{index .data ".dockercfg"}}' | base64 -d | jq .

+Take the auth section from the item with index : image-registry.openshift-image-registry.svc:5000

+echo -n "<auth section>" ¬ base64 -d

+Extract the token and use on the password field below.

 In ACS go to Platform configurations -> Integrations -> Image integration -> Generic Docker Registry and press the ‘Create integration’ button.
 Fill in the details as :